Icenium/icenium-cli/README.md

 With the Telerik AppBuilder companion app, you can deploy and test your iOS apps without the need to provision them first.
 You can get the Telerik AppBuilder companion app from the <a href="https://itunes.apple.com/bg/app/telerik-appbuilder/id527547398?mt=8" target="_blank">App Store</a>.

 <a id="code"></a>
-**5. Modify Your Code**
+**5. Modify your code**

 Edit your code in your preferred IDE or code editor.
 Save your changes.

 <a id="livesync"></a>
-**6. Get Code Changes in the Simulator and on Device**
+**6. Get code changes in the simulator and on device**

 In the running device simulator, click **Refresh**.
 The simulator will load your code changes.

-To get changes on the devices on which you deployed your app, run the following command.
+To get changes inside your running app, run the following command.
 On the device, in the running app, tap and hold with three fingers until the download pop-up appears.
 After the download completes, the app refreshes automatically.

 ```bash
 appbuilder cloud-sync
 ```

 <a id="help"></a>
-**7. List the Available Commands**
+**7. List the available commands**

 To learn what are the available commands, run the following command.